freezefawn/pluralsurvivalguide/communication.md

 To reiterate: **The number one way to build connections in your system and strengthen your headmates is to talk to them!**

-As you go about your day, try mentally narrating comments periodically about the things you are doing to those in your system.
+As you go about your day, try mentally narrating comments periodically about **literally anything** to those in your system.
 It doesn't necessarily have to be in words if that is not natural to you as a method of thinking, but it does have to be something.
 Try starting out with saying a sentence or two a couple times a day and work up from there.

 It helps to believe very strongly that they can hear you, as belief that something can happen is a powerful force that pulls a lot of weight with system experiences.